kshao19/Money-Growth-and-Inflation-A-Data-Exploration/README.md

 # Money and Banking Analysis
-Data Analysis to Demonstrate Macroeconomic Theories for Money &amp; Banking
+## This is a project that proves and visualizes macroeconomic theories for Money &amp; Banking